 An internally displaced person is someone who is living inside the borders of their own country, but is unable to safely live in their own home or region.

 The Internal Displacement Monitoring Centre (IDMC) monitors internal displacement due to conflict or human rights abuses worldwide.
-The UNHCR estimated that in 2012 a further 7.6 million people were internally displaced due to conflict or persecution.
+The IDMC’s 2017 Global Report on Internal Displacement states that in 2016, 31.1 million people were newly internally displaced due to violence, conflict and disasters.

-For photos and examples of life as an IDP refer to the UNHCR case studies.
+For photos and examples of life as an IDP refer to Caritas Europa’s Stories from Syrian refugees and IDPs

 - Palestinian people living in Palestine/ Israel